akveg-map/class-descriptions/00_data_entry/292_ArcticBirchWillowShrubMesic.md

 ## Dynamics

 **Dynamics Description:** The [unit_name] type is fairly stable.
-Change in site hydrology is the most likely driver of successional change with drying promoting the development of tussocks and wetting promoting the development of a wet sedge understory.
+Change in site hydrology is the most likely driver of successional change, with drying promoting the development of tussocks and wetting promoting the development of a wet sedge understory.
 Sites are not associated with riparian flooding.

 ## Range